(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Peer-to-peer loans have some downsides for borrowers to consider as well.

-If you work with a traditional lender and obtain approval for a loan, you won’t have to worry about if or when it is funded.
+When working with a traditional lender and obtaining approval for a loan, you won’t have to worry about if or when it is funded.

 Default Can Be Costly.
 Most peer-to-peer loans are unsecured personal loans which are a higher risk to investors.

-Should you fail to make payments on this type of loan, there’s no collateral the lenders can sell to recoup their money.
-Your debt will likely be sold to a collection agency who will contact you (repeatedly) for payment.
+Should you fail to make payments on this type of loan, there's no collateral for lenders to sell to recoup their money.
+Your debt will likely be sold to a collection agency that will contact you (repeatedly) for payment.

-Keep in mind when your debt is sent to collections it has a significant negative impact on your credit score and history.
+Keep in mind if your debt is sent to collections, it has a significant negative impact on your credit score and history.
 It takes seven years for debt that has gone to collections to be removed from your credit report.

 Final Thoughts on Peer-to-Peer Loans